 Additionally, third-party ticket courier service Jackpocket.com has received the blessings of multiple state regulators to sell official tickets through its mobile app.
 Jackpocket is the only regulated service of this type and is available in:

 - Washington D.C.

-A second service, TheLotter, offers ticket purchases in two states:
+A second service, TheLotter, offers ticket purchases in three states: